Aunt Beck was great not only because she was my aunt but because she was the one who introduced me to pizza!

 Aunt Beck, 1991

-Aunt Beck was my mother’s youngest sister.
+She was my mother’s youngest sister.
 After Aunt Beck and Uncle Dick got married, they lived for a short while in a trailer in the 3-corner lot across the road from our farm in Pickerington.
 I was really young and Mom did not allow me to cross the road and walk over there by myself but, I always wanted to!
-A few years later years, they had a daughter and lived in
+A few years later, they had a daughter and lived in

 Let me go back to around 1955 when I was 10 years old!
 (Ok, so now you know how old I am!)
 Aunt Beck, Uncle Dick and their toddler, Vicki, were visiting us one day when Aunt Beck asked if I’d like to go home with them for the night.
 I loved to go to their home when I was a kid, so my pajamas and toothbrush were packed fast!
 But, there was one thing I didn’t love and that was applesauce!
 Aunt Beck did love it and served it sometimes at meal time.
 I really didn’t like apple sauce and always tried to get out of eating it!